Dynamical system analysis of quantum tunneling in an asymmetric double-well potential: Results and Discussions

 This quadratic equation can be solved numerically for given values of $\langle x\rangle^\ast$ and energy $E$.
 Real solutions for $V^\ast$ exist only when the discriminant of Eq.~\ref{eq:V_ast_quadratic} is non-negative.

-Next, we analyze the existence and stability of the three fixed points given by (a) $(0, 0, 0, V^\ast_0)$, (b) $(\beta_-, 0, V_-^\ast,0)$, and (c) $(\beta_+, 0, V_+^\ast,0)$.
+Next, we analyze the existence and stability of the three fixed points given by (a) $(0, 0, V^\ast_0, 0)$, (b) $(\beta_-, 0, V_-^\ast,0)$, and (c) $(\beta_+, 0, V_+^\ast,0)$.
 The fixed points (a) and (c) correspond to the two minima and (b) indicates the local maxima of the potential.
 As mentioned in Fig.~\ref{fig:potential}, the parameters of the asymmetric double-well potential (Eq.~\ref{eq:potential}) used in this study are $a=10$, $b=4$, and $c=0.35$.
+The fixed points discussed here arise in the reduced dynamical system defined by Eqs.~\ref{eq:dxdt}--\ref{eq:d2vdt2}.
+They represent the stationary points of its four-dimensional state space, and do not correspond to physical quantum states.

 We first consider the case of the local maxima at $x = \beta_- = (b- \sqrt{b^2-4ac})/2c $, which is about 3.69 for the chosen parameter values and numerically analyze its stability.
-The discriminant from Eq.~\ref{eq:V_ast_quadratic} versus energy is plotted in Fig.~\ref{fig:stability}(a), and it shows that real solutions exist when $E\geq 8.53$.
+The discriminant from Eq.~\ref{eq:V_ast_quadratic} as a function of energy is plotted in Fig.~\ref{fig:stability}(a), and it shows that real solutions exist when $E\geq 8.53$.
 Stability analysis further shows that the fixed point $(\beta_-, 0, V_-^\ast,0)$ becomes stable when the real parts of both eigenvalues of the matrix $\mathbf{A}$ (Eq.~\ref{eq:matrix_A}) are negative.
-We compute and plot them in Fig.~\ref{fig:stability}(b) which shows that both are negative for $V^\ast_-\geq 4.96$.
+We compute and plot them in Fig.~\ref{fig:stability}(b), which shows that both are negative for $V^\ast_-\geq 4.96$.
 This value of $V^\ast_-$ corresponds to $E = 10.60$ from Eq.~\ref{eq:V_ast_quadratic}.
 This is the energy threshold above which we expect tunneling to occur.
 We now list our findings below: \begin{enumerate} \item Real solutions for $V_-^\ast$ do not exist when $E < 8.53$.
 There are no fixed points below this energy threshold. \item In the regime $8.53\leq E < 10.60$, the fixed point exists, but it is unstable and tunneling does not occur. \item For $10.60 \leq E < 17.31$, the classically unstable fixed point at the potential hill top becomes stable and tunneling takes place. \item Energies higher than $E =17.31$ are irrelevant for tunneling because they exceed the barrier height. \end{enumerate}